Pelvic floor therapy has been shown as both clinically and cost-effective.

 The rehab director placed me with an OT, and I had no idea what occupational therapy even was!
 In the session I observed, the OT was focusing on building long-term and short-term memory skills.

 From that day forward, I did not look back!
 For my graduate school foundation, I chose OT specifically because I was drawn to the holistic framework.
-I thought that the OT perspective would provide a great foundation before pursuing the pelvic health continuing ed studies that both PTs and OTs alike have to take.
+I thought the OT perspective would provide a great foundation before I pursued the pelvic health continuing ed studies that both PTs and OTs must complete.

-What was it like pursuing pelvic health OT, before it was widely recognized speciality?
+What was it like pursuing pelvic health OT before it became a widely recognized speciality?

 Lindsey: I graduated from NYU in 2011, and I’m totally one of those geeks who always knew she wanted to serve women (and men) by bridging the gap between the body and the mind.
 I applied to graduate school already knowing I planned to pursue pelvic floor therapy.